Updated: May 4, 2026

 3. Technical Execution During Shooting

-Quality footage comes from meticulous attention to technical details:
+Quality footage comes from meticulous attention to technical details.

 Multi-camera considerations:

-Establish clear communication between camera operators
+Set up clear communication between camera operators

 Consider how different angles will cut together in editing